chrisant996/clink/README.md

 - Press <kbd>Alt</kbd>+<kbd>H</kbd> to see a list of the current key bindings.
 - Press <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>/</kbd> followed by another key to see what command is bound to the key.

-See [Getting Started](https://chrisant996.github.io/clink/clink.html#getting-started) for information on getting started with Clink.
+See [Getting Started](https://chrisant996.github.io/clink/clink.html#getting-started) for information on how to get started with using Clink.

 ### Upgrading from Clink v0.4.9